From left to right:

 On guitar: "Sonic" Joe Hogan.

 On vocals: Mark Mitchell

-For lovers of heavy music, Sabbath Warlock brings you a four song debut EP "The Six Feet Under Sessions" and "Volume II" available on all music platforms.
+For lovers of heavy music, Sabbath Warlock brings you two four song EPs "The Six Feet Under Sessions" and "Volume II" available on all music platforms.

 Veteran NYC guitar player, producer, recording and live sound engineer Joe Hogan likes to stay busy making some of the heaviest music.
 When not recording bands like Atomic Bitchwax, Nebula or Chrome Locust, you might find Hogan mixing the hardcore matinee at A7, or making the wheel louder with The Analog Mafia polydriver boost pedal.
 The rest of his time is spent playing guitar, all guitars all the time.
 “I was extremely excited when asked to play with Sabbath Warlock.
 And even more so once we got in the studio and started recording.
 Can not wait to unleash our first EP on the world, “The Six Feet Under Sessions”.

 On the drums is the heavy hitting powerhouse, Leesa Harrington-Squyres.
 Hailing from Houston,TX, she is an award winning musician who began her professional career at the age of 15.
 She has toured with Carolyn Wonderland (John Mayall's Bluesbreakers) and a number of blues greats including Milton Hopkins, Trudy Lynn and Lavelle White.
 She is noted for her drumming in the world-renowned all-female tribute Lez Zeppelin.
 Leesa was also a long term member of the iconic Texas band Josefus who have been dubbed “The Lost Pioneers of Heavy Metal".
 You can’t get more authentic than that!